Jump to a Section

 - Search Primo for individual journal article titles and request electronic copies of journal articles CUW doesn’t have online.

-Related Guides: Find Specific Articles
+Related Guides: Find Specific Articles or Journals

 Types of Journal Articles

-Is this a scholarly journal?
+Is this a Peer Reviewed journal Article?
 (2 min)

 Note: not every article in a peer-reviewed journal is a research article.
 In a database look for Document Type.
 Most assignments will require #1 and/or #2